 Note: Many people prefer flying into Guayaquil because it is only a 3-hour van ride or a 3.5-hour bus ride from Guayaquil to Cuenca, which is much easier on the passenger than 9 long hours!

-Bus it from Quito to Cuenca
+From Quito to Cuenca Bus

 Busing it is not recommended for everyone, especially older folks and those who cannot or should not sit for long periods of time.